 If a minor’s injury claim is settled, the defendant’s counsel usually requires a hearing in front of the judge in the court where the lawsuit is filed.
 The court will appoint an attorney to represent the interests of the minor.

-An “ad litem” is a lawyer picked by the judge and is, in addition to the attorney who handled the case on behalf of the injured minor and the family.
+An “ad litem” is a lawyer picked by the judge, in addition to the attorney who handled the case on behalf of the injured minor and the family.
 In a court hearing, the judge approves the decisions made on behalf of the child.
 This includes the settlement and determining how the funds will be kept for the minor.

-A Minor Settlement Hearing is a crucial legal proceeding designed to evaluate and approve or disapprove the settlement of a personal injury case on behalf of a minor under 18.
+A Minor Settlement Hearing is a crucial legal proceeding designed to evaluate and approve or disapprove the settlement of a personal injury case known as a personal injury settlement on behalf of a minor under 18.
 In these situations, the law recognizes that minors are not considered to have the legal capacity to make decisions on their own.
 Therefore, the purpose of a Minor Settlement Hearing is to ensure that the settlement reached is fair and in the minor’s best interests.

 During this non-adversarial hearing, an appointed attorney called an “ad litem” plays a crucial role in advocating for the rights and well-being of the child.
 The judge selects this attorney and works with the lawyer who handled the case on behalf of the injured minor and their family.
 The ad litem attorney ensures that the settlement and other decisions made on behalf of the child are just and equitable.
 They also assist in determining how the funds from the settlement will be managed and preserved for the minor’s future needs.